 For each pregnancy, you will ask Qs.
 215-222 in one row (the end of which is marked by a thick black line), before moving to the next pregnancy in the next row.
 After all the pregnancies are listed and the information in Qs.
 215-222 has been entered for each, you will then complete Qs.
-223-228 for each pregnancy.
+223-228 for each pregnancy outcome.

-Q. 215: SINGLE OR MULTIPLE PREGNANCIES
+Q. 215: SINGLE PREGNANCY, TWINS, TRIPLETS OR OTHER CATEGORY OF MULTIPLE PREGNANCY

-Beginning with the respondent's first pregnancy, record whether the pregnancy was a single or multiple pregnancy.
+Beginning with the respondent's first pregnancy, record whether the pregnancy was a single pregnancy or a pregnancy of twins, triplets, or other category of multiple pregnancy.

 For example, a respondent's first pregnancy resulted in twin boys, Marcus (born first) and Michael (born second).
 The respondent's next pregnancy resulted in a stillbirth.
-In Q. 215, code 2 (MULT) would be entered in line 01 (Marcus) and line 02 (Michael).
+In Q. 215, code 2 (TWINS) would be entered in line 01 (Marcus) and line 02 (Michael).
 Code 1 (SING) would be entered in line 03 (stillbirth).